forestgrape/coronavirus/monitor_and_control.md

 This sections discusses measures that can be put in place if Covid-19 increase rapidly.
 For each measure
 * ###### Evidence
-  epidemiological evidence: Have transmission events been observed in the setting?
-If there are transmission events can they be reliable detected?
+  Epidemiological evidence: Have transmission events been observed in the setting?
+Can possible transmission events be reliable detected or will most go unnoticed?
 * ###### ThinkThrough
   Thinking through/Common sense argumentation/Causal reasoning: Are there transmission opportunities?
-Are protection concepts?
+Are there protection concepts?
 Are the concepts realistic in practice?
 * ###### Experiences
   Experiences with measures in place.
 Are there experiences and if so what are they?
-* ###### Narrowing
+* ###### Costs/Narrowing
   Narrowing of Life.
 How individuals experience the measures?
-Are there costs associated e.g. school children missing education.
-Financial costs (state support assumed).
+Are indirect and/or future costs associated e.g. school children missing education.
+Financial costs (government support is assumed).
 * ###### Comment
-  The points above are summarized to a subjective rating/comment and a recommendation.
-The overall rating is subjective since it relies on subjective weighting and subjective rating of the single points.
+  The points above are summarized to subjective rating/comments/recommendations.
+Subjective since they rely on subjective weighting and subjective rating of the single points.

 ### Reduction of Nightlife
 A slow down of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
 * Evidence:
   * Many anecdote-like Covid-19 spreading events including super spreading events have been linked to nightlife [citations coming].
   * In many countries only few infections can be traced back to nightlife in comparison to transmissions in family settings and private parties.
 A possible explanation is that contact tracing and testing just works better in family settings.
 For a club with infected attendees, one week later every attendee should be tested, to my knowledge this is hardly done.
-In countries with low case numbers and extensive contact tracing, e.g. South Korea [and Japan, to check] many infections have been traced to clubs [citations in work].
+In countries with low case numbers and extensive contact tracing, e.g. South Korea and Hong Kong many infections have been traced to nightlife [citations in work].
 * ThinkThrough: Nightlife is about socializing.
 With loud music distancing is hardly doable.
 Drinking is common, which is a risk factor by itself, but it also prevents mask usage.
 * Experiences:
-  * An early closure of nightlife was implemented in (excat measures to be checked, combined with other measures/recommendations)
+  * An early closure of nightlife was implemented in (exact measures to be checked, combined with other measures/recommendations)
-    * Greece  (11.8.20, closing between 24 pm and 7 am)
+    * Greece  (11.8.20, closing between 24 pm and 7 am, in risk regions: Athens [to check])
     * Denmark (15.9.20, closing at 22 pm in risk regions, recommendation to reduce social contact and ending private parties at 10 pm)
     * Spain (14.8.20, closing of nightclubs; bars and restaurants close at 1 am; no drinking on the streets)